roderickjackson-bradley/socket_io_app/work/w04/d2/01-express-routers-controllers.md

 #### URL/Route Parameters
 <br>

-- As we just saw, in Express, we define route parameters in the path string using a colon, followed by the parameter name.
+- In Express, we define route parameters in the path string using a colon, followed by the parameter name.

 - Let's say we want to view a details page for a resource.

-- Just like we refer to the **index** route/action to list all of a resource, we will often refer to the **show** route/action when displaying the details of a single resource.
+- Just like we refer to the **index** route/action to list all of a resource, we will refer to the **show** route/action when displaying the details of a single resource.

 - Let's add the functionality to view a single To Do...